Trump looks to steady ship after fraught start

 Already there have been moves to roll-back President Barack Obama’s health care reforms and freeze some regulations in the pipeline.

-On Sunday Trump vowed to swiftly start renegotiating the North American Free Trade Agreement (NAFTA) with Canada and Mexico.
+On Sunday (Monday in Manila), Trump vowed to swiftly start renegotiating the North American Free Trade Agreement with Canada and Mexico.

 A Washington group of lawyers and researchers plans to file a federal lawsuit against Donald Trump Monday, alleging that the US president is violating a constitutional ban on accepting payments from foreign governments.

-“We did not want to get to this point.
-It was our hope that President Trump would take the necessary steps to avoid violating the Constitution before he took office,” CREW Executive Director Noah Bookbinder said.

-“He did not.
-His constitutional violations are immediate and serious, so we were forced to take legal action.”

-And a petition on Whitehouse.gov demanding that the billionaire president immediately release his tax returns passed 100,000 signatures, the threshold beyond which the White House is supposed to respond within 30 days.
+And a petition on Whitehouse.gov demanding that the billionaire president immediately release his tax returns passed 100,000 signatures, the threshold at which the White House is supposed to respond within 30 days.

 Back on the bike